Pietro Papetti

-Pietro Papetti (born 4 October 1999) is an Italian ice dancer who currently competes with Leia Dozzi.
-With Dozzi, he is a two-time Italian national bronze medalist (2024–25).
-With his former skating partner, Chiara Calderone, he is the 2019 Egna Dance Trophy silver medalist and 2018 Open d'Andorra bronze medalist.
+Pietro Papetti (born 4 October 1999) is an Italian ice dancer.

+With his former skating partner, Leia Dozzi, he is a two-time Italian national bronze medalist (2024–25).

+With his other former skating partner, Chiara Calderone, he is the 2019 Egna Dance Trophy silver medalist and 2018 Open d'Andorra bronze medalist.
 Earlier in their career, Calderone/Papetti won the Italian national junior title and placed 13th at the 2018 World Junior Championships.